garbledhamster/blog.zettelkasten.shop/posts/0001_ExperLearningCoachsProductivityAdvice.md

-Title: An Expert Learning Coach's Productivity Advice
-Description: Stop trusting your brain to magically stay on track...

 > “Productivity is not about being busy; it’s about doing what actually moves you closer to your goals.”
 >
 > — Justin Sung